agriya/getlancerv3-job/README.md

 ### Intuitive Category Management

-Whatever be your business model is, we made our script with dynamic form builder whereby you can create any service to the extent without having any difficulties.
+Whatever be your business model is

+we made our script with dynamic form builder whereby you can create any service to the extent without having any difficulties.

 ### Dual Sign up